fjp/ros-turtle-pong/README.md

 Note that each of the three commands above should be executed from another terminal so that it will run in its own process.

+The game can be played with the w/s keys and the up/down arrow keys to control the left and right player (turtle) respectively.

 ## ROS Node Graph

 ![rqt node graph](docs/rosgraph.svg)